 Offline/ Face-to-Face Mentoring - Benefits and Drawbacks

 In addition to limitations brought on by geographical necessity, communication between mentors and mentees can be limited with traditional mentoring.
-This is because younger or inexperienced businessmen and women often feel nervous or shy and end up holding back when they should be asking questions or offering information.
-Face-to-face interactions with a powerful and experienced professional can be intimidating to someone who is just starting out in their field.
+Younger or inexperienced businessmen and women often feel nervous or shy and hold back when they should be asking questions or offering information.
+In addition, face-to-face interactions with a powerful and experienced professional can be intimidating to someone just starting their field.

 Online / E-mentoring – Benefits and Drawbacks